Isaac Harmon Farmhouse

 Isaac Harmon Farmhouse is a historic farmhouse located near Millsboro, Sussex County, Delaware.
-It was built about 1845, and is a two-story, four bay, single pile, wood frame dwelling clad in clapboard.
+It was built about 1845, and is a two-story, four-bay, single pile, wood frame dwelling clad in clapboard.
 It has a gable roof pierced by interior end brick chimneys.
 It was one of the first properties in the Indian River community to be owned by an Indian family.
-Isaac Harmon was one of the leaders in the Nanticoke separatist movement of the 1880s.
+Isaac Harmon was one of the leaders in the Nanticoke Indian Association separatist movement of the 1880s.

 It was added to the National Register of Historic Places in 1979.